 Certain written marketing materials delivered or made available to prospective purchasers in relation to the distribution of Units under this Offering Memorandum are incorporated by reference into this Offering Memorandum and are considered to form part of this Offering Memorandum.
 In particular, in Alberta, Saskatchewan, Manitoba, Nova Scotia, and Ontario, all Offering Memorandum Marketing Materials (as defined below) related to a distribution under this Offering Memorandum that are delivered or made reasonably available to prospective purchaser before the termination of the distribution are hereby incorporated by reference into this Offering Memorandum.
-In this Offering Memorandum, "Offering Memorandum Marketing Materials" means a written communication, other than an written communication intended for prospective purchasers regarding a distribution of Units under this Offering Memorandum delivered under section 2.9 of National Instrument 45-106 Prospectus Exemptions ("NI 45-106") that contains only certain prescribed information set out in NI 45-106, intended for prospective purchasers regarding a distribution delivered under section 2.9 of NI 45-106 that contains material facts relating to the Partnership, Units or otherwise to the offering of Units.
+In this Offering Memorandum, "Offering Memorandum Marketing Materials" means a written communication, intended for prospective purchasers regarding a distribution of securities under an Offering Memorandum delivered under section 2.9 of National Instrument 45-106 Prospectus Exemptions ("NI 45-106") that contains material facts relating to the Partnership, Units, or otherwise to the offering of Units, but excluding an "OM standard term sheet" as such term is defined in under section 1.1 of NI 45-106.